fortrabbit/blog/market-overview-video-hosting.md

 author: fl
 created: 2017-08-14
 title: "Market overview: video hosting for business"
-excerpt: An opinionated field guide on developer-friendly video services.
+intro: An opinionated field guide on developer-friendly video services.
 lead: We evangelize the idea of decoupled hosting.
 This post gives you an overview about cool video encoding and hosting services you can usefor your business.
 figure:
   src: video-overview-poster.gif